 With an $800 million market size, it’s best to include creating audiobooks on your list.
-According to Author Media, millennial book readers are fond of audiobooks because of its reading mobility.
+According to Author Media, millennial book readers are fond of audiobooks because of their reading mobility.

-Audiobook mavens can do something else without compromising their book reading habits.
-Non-book readers can also enjoy books without having them stuck in the bookshelf.
+Audiobook mavens can do something else without compromising their book-reading habits.
+Non-book readers can also enjoy books without having them stuck on the bookshelf.

 So, if you plan to write a book this year, then, it would make sense to create an audiobook as well to boost book sales.

 As horrendous as it sounds but many people hire ghostwriters to write bestsellers.
 In fact, I’ve encountered a job post wherein a client searches for a talented writer to write one for him.